arkhadem/MVE/README.md

+# Artifcat of the MVE Paper, HPCA 2025

 This repository provides the codes, tools, and scripts required for the artifact evaluation of the **MVE**, "Multi-Dimensional Vector ISA Extension for Mobile In-Cache Computing" paper published in HPCA 2025.

 This evaluation is based on Samsung Galaxy S10e device, equipped with Snapdragon 855 mobile SoC and Armv8.2-A ISA.